elixir-lang/elixir/lib/elixir/pages/library-guidelines.md

 The `mix new` command also allows the `--sup` option to scaffold an application with a supervision tree out of the box.
 We talk about supervision trees later on when discussing one of the common anti-patterns when writing libraries.

+## Dependency handling

+When the library is used as a dependency, its [lockfile](https://hexdocs.pm/mix/Mix.Project.html#module-configuration) (usually named `mix.lock`) is _ignored by the host project_.
+Running `mix deps.get` in the host project attempts to get the latest possible versions of your library’s dependencies, as by pins in your `mix.exs`.
+These versions might be greater than those stored in your `mix.lock` (and hence used in your tests / CI).

+On the other hand, contributors of your library, need a deterministic build, which implies the presense of `mix.lock` in the VCS.

+The best practice of handling `mix.lock` file therefore would be to keep it in VCS, and run two different CI workflows: the usual deterministic one, and another one, that starts with `mix deps.unlock --all` and always compiles your library and runs tests against latest versions of dependencies.
+The latter one might be even run nightly or otherwise recurrently to stay notified about any possible issue in regard to dependencies updates.

 ## Publishing

 Writing code is only the first of many steps to publish a package.
 We strongly recommend developers to: